×

 Serendibite and Linarite Optic Character

 Serendibite and Linarite optical properties play a significant role while distinguishing these gemstones from each other.
-These properties are influenced by the Serendibite and Linarite Physical Properties like crystallographic symmetry, pleochroism,etc. in the crystal.
+These properties are influenced by the Serendibite Vs Linarite like crystallographic symmetry, pleochroism,etc. in the crystal.
 Some of the optical properties are refractive index, luster, optic character, pleochroism etc. Prominent among these is Serendibite and Linarite optic character.
 You might have noticed your gemologist rotating the gemstone while testing it.
 Rotating a gemstone along its optic axis helps in determining its optic character.

 Serendibite and Linarite Transparency